sonjawild/squirrels_behavioral_skill/README.md

 Figures as presented in the MS and SI (fully reproducible with the provided R code)

 ## Folder: model output
-contains R Data objects of all five models with the two inclusion criteria (10 and 5)
+contains R Data objects of all five models for each of the two inclusion criteria (10 and 5)